When four vendor dashboards are opened on a Monday morning, something has gone wrong.

 This is the most harmful hidden cost.
 When targets are missed, each vendor has a reason.
 And each reason points to someone else:

-As noted in the Purdue research, misaligned incentives across vendors cause disputes over who is at fault.
+As noted in Purdue’s research, misaligned incentives among vendors lead to disputes over who is at fault.
 No one owns the gap between the goal and the result.
 So it is fixed by no one.

 Every time a vendor is added or swapped, there is a ramp-up period.
 Contracts are signed.
 Systems are set up.
 Teams are trained.
 Output drops during this time.
 If one vendor is replaced each year, this cost adds up fast.